-ARTICLE TWO Objectives
+ARTICLE TWO

+Objectives

-The objectives of this group shall be to provide a collective voice and represent the tribal youth in all matters that concern them; to serve as a means of mobilizing and coordinating the actions of youth, other community members and organizations toward positive goals; to promote the development of future tribal leaders; to help solve problems facing tribal youth; to coordinate school and community service projects and provide opportunities for the youth to interact for fun and fellowship.
+The objectives of this group shall be to provide a collective voice and represent the tribal youth in all matters that concern them; to serve as a means of mobilizing and coordinating the actions of youth, other community members and organizations toward positive goals to promote the development of future tribal leaders; to help solve the problems facing Native youth; to coordinate community service projects and provide opportunities for the youth to interact for fun and fellowship.

-ARTICLE THREE Members
+ARTICLE THREE

+Members

-Section 1: The group shall have one class of youth members consisting of Native American youth between the ages of 15 and 24 years of age.
+Section 1.
+The group shall have one class of youth members consisting of Native American youth between the ages of 14 to 24 years of age, inclusive.

-Section 2: Each member shall have a right to cast one (1) vote on any matter submitted to a vote of the membership.
+Section 2.
+Each member shall have a right to cast one (1) vote on any matter submitted to a vote of the membership